shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

- query | String| One or more search terms separated by spaces; you can use NOT to filter out images that match a term region | [Object](.md)| Raise or lower search result rankings based on the result's relevance to a specified region; you can provide a country code or an IP address from which the API infers a country safe | Boolean| Enable or disable safe search, defaults to true sort | String| Sort by, defaults to popular <br/><br/>Valid values: "newest", "popular", "relevance", "random" spellcheck_query | Boolean| Spellcheck the search query and return results on suggested spellings, defaults to true view | String| Amount of detail to render in the response, defaults to minimal <br/><br/>Valid values: "minimal", "full" width | Number| (Deprecated; use width_from and width_to instead) Show images with the specified width
+ query | String| One or more search terms separated by spaces; you can use NOT to filter out images that match a term region | [Object](.md)| Raise or lower search result rankings based on the result's relevance to a specified region; you can provide a country code or an IP address from which the API infers a country safe | Boolean| Enable or disable safe search, defaults to true sort | String| Sort by, defaults to popular <br/><br/>Valid values: "newest", "popular", "relevance", "random", "oldest" spellcheck_query | Boolean| Spellcheck the search query and return results on suggested spellings, defaults to true view | String| Amount of detail to render in the response, defaults to minimal <br/><br/>Valid values: "minimal", "full" width | Number| (Deprecated; use width_from and width_to instead) Show images with the specified width